What is solar & storage?

 You need a strong enough roof to support the weight of the solar system.
 If your roof isn’t suitable, no worries, we could still offer you a storage solution.

+Most installations of solar panels are considered to be a 'Permitted Development' and therefore don't require planning permission.
 However, you should check with your local planning authority if you live in a:

 • conservation area